dominiclvj/demo-course/modules/HelloWorld/comments/instructions/instruction.md

 Let's experiment with commenting in Python:

-- Comment out the print statement to stop "Hello World!" being displayed in the console when the code is run
+- Comment out the print statement to stop "Hello World!" being displayed in the Output window when the code is run